Ralph Morley

 Sustained experience in international arbitration includes led and unled representative and advisory work across a range of arbitral rules and sectors, as well as relief in support of arbitration, including anti-suit injunctions, “Vasso” orders and jurisdiction challenges:

-• Appearing for the successful claimants in a US$300m business interruption insurance arbitration (led by James Drake KC and Michael Holmes KC) concerning an offshore oil pipeline, involving detailed consideration of technical questions as to design and engineering of the pipeline and its control system, as well as questions of New York law.
+• Appearing for the successful claimants in a US$300m business interruption insurance arbitration concerning an offshore oil pipeline, involving detailed consideration of technical questions as to design and engineering of the pipeline and its control system, as well as questions of New York law.

 • Appearing for claimants seeking anti-suit relief from an arbitral tribunal in respect of proceedings brought by counterparties to a joint venture in Saudi Arabia, led by Stephen Houseman KC and John Bignall.

-• Obtaining (as sole counsel) ancillary relief including disclosure orders, enforcement by committal, and anti-suit injunctions.
+• Acting in ancillary relief matters including disclosure orders, enforcement by committal, anti-suit injunctions, and section 44(2) “Vasso” order applications.

 • Section 67, section 68 and section 69 challenges to arbitration awards.